xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

 date: 2020-01-21
 ---

 Welcome to the home page of Dr. Xiao Xiao's Precalculus course at Utica College.
 You can find all the information and documents for this course on this page.
-Please check this page frequently for annoucements and assignments.
+Please check this page frequently for announcements and assignments.

 ## Important Links